wingsuit-designsystem/wingsuit/docs/src/pages/components/wingsuit/index.md

 ```
 You can control how wingsuit will handle the resulting array of objects.

-Following options are available:
+<b>Following options are available:</b>
-* `single_value`: All patterns will concated to a single value.
-You can render the variable dirctly inside your twig template.
+* `single_value`: All patterns will rendered into a single value.
+The resulting variable is a string not a array.
+This useful if you to add multiple objects into one area.

+<b>pattern.twig</b>
 ```
 {{ image }}
 ```
-* `items`: With multi_value_type: items wingsuit provides a list of patterns.
-So you have to loop through the array to render the result.
+* `items` provides a list of patterns.
+The resulting variable is an array you can loop through.

+<b>pattern.twig</b>
 ```
 {% for item in image %}
 {{ item }}
 {% endfor %}
 ```

-* `field_items`: With multi_value_type: field_items wingsuit provides a list of objects.
+* `field_items` provides a list of objects.
 The rendered pattern is inside the content key.
-This is very useful to emulate multi value field templates in drupal.
+This is useful to emulate multi value field templates in drupal.
 ```
 {% for item in image %}
 {{ item.key }}